Brewery brings local flavor to Greene

 “I kind of look at breweries as art museums,” Hittinger said.
 “Even though there can be three or four in the same location, what’s inside is going to be completely different.”

-As the only brewery in Greene County, they hope to draw in the local crowd, but are open to clients coming up from Charlottesville, as well.
+As the only brewery in Greene, they hope to draw in the local crowd, but are open to clients coming up from Charlottesville, as well.

 Visit www.octonia.beer or @OSBWXbeer on Facebook to learn more about events and operating hours.